Fush1m1/resume-app/docs/concept.md

  - You can Tap the gear icon in the top right corner to navigate to My Page.
  - Do everything in Typescript as much as possible.
  - MongoDB
-    - provides an artistic application that handles artworks.
+    - Provides an artistic application that handles artworks.
+    - Schema free
+    - Extremely high agility